MicrosoftDocs/Viva/Viva/learning/academy-copilot.md

 >[!NOTE]

-> 1. As a part of [407387](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=407387) users can access Copilot Academy if they have a Microsoft 365 Copilot license and Viva Learning (premium or seeded).
+> 1. As a part of [407387](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=407387) users can access Copilot Academy if they have a Microsoft 365 Copilot license and a Viva Learning (premium or seeded) license.
-> 1. Viva Learning seeded access is included with Microsoft 365 E3 and E5, Office 365 E1, E2, E3, E5, F2, F3, and G3 licenses.
+> 1. Viva Learning seeded access is included with the Microsoft 365 E3 and E5 licenses as well as Office 365 E1, E2, E3, E5, F2, F3, and G3 licenses.
 Viva Learning Premium is available either as a standalone license or as part of the Viva Suite license.
 The Academy experience is identical for users with either a Viva Learning Seeded or Premium license.

-## Configure Microsoft Copilot Academy
+## Configure Copilot Academy

 Copilot Academy is enabled by default and discoverable for users who meet the criteria within their Viva Learning app under the **Academies** dropdown navigation menu.